tushal13/Buddify/README.md

 - **Gemini AI Image Generation**: Generate realistic and diverse images using Gemini AI technology, suitable for various contexts and purposes.
 - **Image Sharing**: Share generated images with friends and buddies directly from the app for fun and creative interactions.

-### Buddy Discovery and Communication

-- **Find Buddies**: Discover and connect with buddies who share similar interests, hobbies, and activities for engaging conversations and collaborations.
-- **Real-time Chat**: Communicate with buddies through real-time text messaging, enhancing social interactions and connections.

-### Event Planning and Organization

-- **Organize Events**: Plan and organize events within the app, inviting buddies to join and participate in various activities.
-- **Event Calendar**: Keep track of scheduled events and activities, ensuring timely reminders and coordination.

 ## Technologies Used

 - **Flutter**: Google's UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.